-Example: Exclude message from clutter based on the email subject
+Example: Exclude message from clutter based on the email subject using a transport rule.

 New-TransportRule -Name "Tachytelic Test Rule" -SubjectContainsWords "Sample Subject to bypass clutter" -SetHeaderName "X-MS-Exchange-Organization-BypassClutter" -SetHeaderValue "true"